harleydutton/tabula-rasa/sections/flavor/Descriptors.md

+---
+aliases:
+  - Descriptor
+---
+Descriptors are just a couple English words that describe one of the in game concepts below:
+- [[Items]], which are things you have
+- [[Backgrounds]], which are things you are and things you know perfectly
+- [[Statuses]], which are things that affect you in a temporary fashion

+Descriptors are usually put on lists on your character sheet and represent everything about your character that isn't purely mechanical.

+---

 [[Wealth]] -> Items handles the things a character has.
 These are still flavor?
 [[big Skills]] handle the things a character can do.
 Flavor handles the things a character is.